andrea-prearo/andrea-prearo.github.io/_posts/2023-12-12-Handling-UI-state-with-ad-hoc-observable.md

 }
 ~~~

-As shown above, the view code is pretty much the same we saw in the previous implementations.
-The only noticeable difference is that the observable `state` is used to drive the UI behavior.
+As shown above, the view code is pretty much the same we used in the previous implementations.

 ## Conclusion

-In this post, I illustrated how it's possible to manage state by means of a `Combine` based ad hoc observable and purely procedural code.
-If the complexity of a Redux or FSM based implementation is not your cup of tea, this could be a good way to have a simpler, but still structured approach to state management.
+In this post, I illustrated how it's possible to manage state by means of a `Combine` based ad hoc observable.
+If the complexity of a Redux or FSM based implementation is not your cup of tea, this approach to state management could be a reasonably good alternative.